Skip to Content

 There are some alternatives that you can purchase to bacon that have less salt but may stand in as a good substitute such as:

-They are finally getting a chance to continue to have a bacon-like food at their table for breakfast every morning without the health downsides that frequently come with regular bacon.
+They are finally getting a chance to continue to have bacon-like food at their table for breakfast every morning without the health downsides that frequently come with regular bacon.

 This is a great message to get out to people who simply cannot imagine what the world would be like without their delightful bacon as an option for them all the time.